Multarix/DnD-NPC/README.md

 			"link": String, // The link to the weapon on D&D Beyond "damageType": String, // What type of damage the weapon does.
 Bludgeoning, Piercing, Slashing etc.
 			"damageAmount": String, // The damage done by the weapon.
-			"vDamage": String, // The damage done if it's versatile weapon being used two-handed "simple": Boolean, // Whether this weapon is classified as martial or simple "ranged": Boolean, // Whether or not the weapon is a ranged weapon "allowShield": Boolean, // Whether or not the weapon allows the use of a shield
+			"vDamage": String, // Damage done if the weapon is "versatile" and being used two handed, otherwise undefined.
+			"simple": Boolean, // Whether this weapon is classified as martial or simple "ranged": Boolean, // Whether or not the weapon is a ranged weapon "allowShield": Boolean, // Whether or not the weapon allows the use of a shield